Songs of Surrender: Writing and recording

 Work on Songs of Surrender began in earnest in early 2021.
 For the re-recordings, the band members decided that they did not need to remain faithful to the original versions of the songs; the Edge said, "We gave ourselves permission to disregard any sense of reverence for the originals."
 The Edge began with a rough outline for each song by choosing the key and tempo, before he composed musical ideas on acoustic guitar and piano, and improvised vocals that he would later play for Bono.
-Since the two share a similar vocal range, the Edge believed that they would be able to determine the viability of a vocal idea once Bono attempted it.
+Since the two share a similar vocal range, the Edge believed that they would be able to determine the viability of his vocal ideas once Bono attempted to sing them himself.
 The Edge conscientiously shifted songs into lower keys to better tailor them to Bono's vocal range, saying his goal was to "serve the song by serving the singer".

 The duo were encouraged by the results of their first session together, during which Bono sang over the Edge's musical sketches.
 In the cases of several songs, including "Stories for Boys", "Two Hearts Beat as One", "Desire", and "Peace on Earth", Bono liked the Edge's demo vocals enough that he encouraged the Edge to sing on the final versions.
 While experimenting with new arrangements for the songs, the Edge changed their keys, chords, and rhythms, while Bono often rewrote the lyrics.

 In developing the new versions of the songs, the Edge said he was "trying to come up with the minimum arrangement [they] could get away with", and that consequently they did not feel a strong urgency to have Clayton and drummer Larry Mullen Jr. perform on each song; Bono said that had they done so, "then [they'd] be just a rock band".
 After the Edge and Bono recorded demos of the new song arrangements and vocals, they sent them to Clayton and Mullen asking if they felt inspired to add any musical ideas to the rhythm section.
 Mullen said in November 2022 that he needed surgery to continue performing, and although he contributed percussion for Songs of Surrender, he "didn't want to, or wasn't ready to" play a full drum kit at the time of the recording sessions, according to the Edge.
 As a result, drum loops previously recorded by Mullen were used; one of them was the origin of the new version of "Get Out of Your Own Way".
 Clayton recorded his parts not knowing if they would be used on the final mixes, and he approached them with the mindset of "how those Simon & Garfunkel records were made... essentially acoustic guitar tracks that there were some rhythmic elements added to."